UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ## Using the code

-The code assumes that you the UKRAA PicoMuon detector is connected to the RPi4/5 via supplied USB cable and that it is /dev/ttyACM0 - you can check this by using **ls /dev/tty*** in a terminal window on the RPi4/5 and reviewing the response.
+The code assumes that your UKRAA PicoMuon detector is connected to the RPi4/5 via supplied USB cable and that it is /dev/ttyACM0 - you can check this by using **ls /dev/tty*** in a terminal window on the RPi4/5 and reviewing the response.

 The code assumes username is **pi**.
 If **pi** is not the username, then you will need to change all occurances of '/home/pi' to '/home/*username*' in the python and gnuplot scripts, where *username* is the username you have selected for your RPi4/5.